muratk5n/thirdwave/en/README.md

 ---

-I am not refering to JStew per se, just a general air of shitlib-ness, some of what he did surely falls in that category.
+I am not refering to JStew per se, just a general shitlib-ness, some of what he did surely falls in that category.

 ---